 "Add up the runs for all of the railroad's trains in this manner, then total them all up together.
-The sum is the railroad's income for the round.
-Payment is made from the bank according to the direction of the railroad president." which a train may run in a turn is equal to its type (i.e. a type 3 train may run to three cities, regardless of the distance between them, and so-on.)
-The following rules apply to tracing a legal route:
+The sum is the railroad's income for the round."

 - The cities on the route must be connected by track (duh.) - A train may not reverse direction during its run, or run again over any portion of the track which it has already used (although it may use multiple sections of track on the same tile.) - If multiple trains are run, they may each run to the same tiles, (including city tiles,) as long as the two trains do not use any of the same track (although they may use separate sections of track on a tile.) - No city along the route may be skipped, (i.e. every city along the route must be counted.) - A railroad may begin, and/or end its run on one, or more of the red off-board locations, but they may not be run through. - Each city may only be used once by a single train. - No route may pass through any city which has all of its spaces for station marker tokens filled by other railroad's station markers, but it may begin and/or end its route in such cities. - A railroad may completely change routes from one turn, to the next, as long as the new route is in compliance with all of the rules.